krakend/krakend-documentation/backends/lambda.md

 In this example, the `function_param_name` is telling us which is the placeholder in the endpoint setting the lambda.
 In this case, `{lambda}`.

-Following the code, a call `GET /call-a-lambda/my-lambda` would produce a call to the `my-lambda` function in AWS.
+Following the code, a call `GET /call-a-lambda/my-lambda` would produce a call to the `My-lambda` function in AWS.

+{{< note title="Parameters' first character uppercased" >}}
+Notice the capitalization of the first letter of the parameter names at the configuration above.
+For instance, when an endpoint parameter is defined as `{route}`, define it in the config as `Route`.
+{{< /note >}}